In an audio recording, Donald Trump discusses a highly confidential document with an interviewer - ExBulletin

 There were no documents.
 It was a huge amount of newspapers, and anything that talked about Iran and stuff, Trump said on Fox.
 And it may or may not have been delayed, but it wasn’t a document.
 I didn’t have a document to speak of.
 There was nothing to downgrade.
 These were newspaper articles, magazines and articles.

 Trump pleaded not guilty earlier this month to 37 counts related to the alleged mishandling of classified documents kept at his Mar-a-Lago resort in Palm Beach, Florida, in an act 38-count indictment which also charged his aide and former valet Walt Nauta.
-Nauta is expected to be arraigned Tuesday before a federal judge in Miami.
+Nauta is expected to be arrested on July 6.

 A Trump campaign spokesperson said the audio recording, which first aired Monday on CNN Anderson Cooper 360, provides context proving, once again, that President Trump did nothing. bad at all.
 And Trump, on his social media platform on Monday night, claimed the registration was actually an exoneration, rather than what they would have you believe.